Please remember to stay local and follow government guidelines.

 Probably the best Special Hot Chocolate I’ve enjoyed so far!
 A visit here means good adventure playgrounds for the children, a lovely short buggy friendly walk around the grounds, a muddier walk option of the Lotherton Boundary walk (not pushchair friendly) and of course a great little cafe.
 You’ll often find an ice cream van parked up too.
 Everyone is happy!

 The Harland Way is three miles in each direction, so this one might be better on bike than walking!
-Reward yourself with takeaway Hot Drinks from The Castle Inn, who are also offering a call & collect food menu Fridays- Sunday.
-Alternatively enjoy something from Wetherby Town Centre on your return.
+Reward yourself at The Castle Inn or alternatively enjoy something from Wetherby Town Centre on your return.

 Take a walk along the River Wharfe at Boston Spa, you should be able to manage with a pushchair other than a small section of wide steps at the children centre’s end of the riverside.
 Walk back through the town.
 This 5km walk takes in two playgrounds and you can enjoy the various options on Boston Spa High Street.
 See the os route here.
 Thank you to local mum Catherine Hill for this suggestion!